-Arnoud Boot is professor of Corporate Finance and Financial Markets at the University of Amsterdam, co-director of the Amsterdam Center for Law & Economics (ACLE) and Chairman of the bank council of the Dutch Central Bank (DNB).
-He also is chairman of the European Finance Association (EFA) and directs the Amsterdam Center for Corporate Finance (ACCF), a think tank that seeks to stimulate the dialogue between academics and practitioners.
+Arnoud Boot is professor of Corporate Finance and Financial Markets at the University of Amsterdam and member of the Royal Netherlands Academy of Arts and Sciences (KNAW).
+He is Chairman of the bank council of the Dutch Central Bank (DNB), the Sustainable Finance Lab (SFL) and a member of the Scientific Council for Government Policy (WRR).
+He is also chairman of the European Finance Association (EFA) and directs the Amsterdam Center for Corporate Finance (ACCF), a think tank that seeks to stimulate the dialogue between academics and practitioners.

 In his public policy work and as an independent voice in the public debate, he focuses on these destabilizing forces but also on fundamental shifts in the world economy that are linked to the information technology revolution and current geo-political shifts.
 Bringing economics to policy, and from an understanding of societal developments trying to shape policy, he sees as a moral obligation in these turbulent times.
 Arnoud Boot’s academic contributions have appeared in many leading journals including the American Economic Review and the Journal of Finance.

 Understanding Fintech and Private Equity, Topics in Corporate Finance Nr.
 26, ACCF, Amsterdam 2018.